crispinprojects/talkcalendar/README.md

 # Talk Calendar

-alk Calendar is a personal desktop calendar for use with Raspberry Pi OS (64 bit) which has some speech capability using its own built-in speech engine for speaking dates, times and event words.
+Talk Calendar is a personal desktop calendar for use with Raspberry Pi OS (64 bit) which has some speech capability using its own built-in speech engine for speaking dates, times and event words.
 This version has been compiled for use with Raspberry Pi OS (64 bit) which is a port of Debian Bookworm for Raspberry Pi desktops.
 It has been tested with a Pi 4 and the default Wayland compositor used by Raspberry Pi OS called [labwc](https://www.raspberrypi.com/news/a-new-release-of-raspberry-pi-os/).

 Talk Calendar has been developed using C and [GTK4](https://docs.gtk.org/gtk4/).
 The speech synthesizer which is based on concatenating and playing back pre-recorded English words.
 A screenshot of Talk Calendar is shown below.